 Ultimately, trust your gut.
 While you won’t have spent a ton of time with each candidate, you’ve had at least an hour with each one.
 That’s enough time to spot serious red flags or develop rapport with a great candidate.
 Choosing one who will fit well in your company may be the best choice since skills can be taught—but culture can’t.

-When you’ve decided, I recommend calling the candidate to give them the good news.
+When you’ve decided, call the candidate to give them the good news.
 Besides gauging their level of excitement, you can discuss any final details, such as salary and start date.
-Once you’ve agreed to all terms, write the formal offer letter, and include the following:
+Once you’ve agreed to all terms, write the formal offer letter—use our employment offer template and fill out the relevant details for an easier time.

 Bottom Line

 It’s no secret that today’s job market is tough.
-Hiring a social media manager presents challenges, but it doesn’t mean you can’t find the right match.
-By keeping your job ad focused on what you need for the role and what you offer, you can attract high-quality social media manager candidates.
+While learning how to hire a social media manager is helpful, it’s equally important that you find one that matches your requirements.
+Hiring a social media manager may present some challenges.
+By keeping your job ad focused on what you need for the role and what you offer, you can attract and hire social media manager candidates with the skills your business needs.